 “[…] the fame harmonies the fame modulations were practised in the compositions of the Flemish the Italian the German the French and the English musicians and nothing characteristic of the genius or humour of a particular country or province […] except in those of the Scots and Irish the former where of are in a style so peculiar”

 John Hawkins, “A General History Of The Science and Practice Of Music: In Five …, Vol. 4” London, 1776

 Forces: violin, cello and guitar/theorbo

 A programme entirely devoted to Nicola Matteis.
-This is a concert filled with the passion of a composer who was able to change English national musical taste with music that grew from Italianate traditions.
+This is a concert filled with the passion of a composer who was able to inspire the English musical taste with Italianate traditions.